StevenSong/tissue-alignment/README.md

-Run scripts from the root directory of this repo
+Run scripts from the root directory of this repo.

+Code for training the encoder model are contained in the `learn` subfolder with training scripts in `learn/scripts`.

+Code for traversal and alignment are contained in the `traversal` subfolder with example scripts in `traversal/scripts`.

+All code for generating the figures presented in the paper are contained within the `paper` subfolder.
+To examine the methods used to generate a figure, check out it's corresponding notebook.

+Colon and stomach datasets are available upon reasonable request to the corresponding author.

 Data should be organized as follows:
 ```